SumoLogic/sumologic-documentation/docs/cse/rules/normalized-authentication-rules.md

 ## About logon and domainLogon

 There are two `normalizedAction` values that relate to user logins: *domainLogon* and *logon*.
-This enables CSE to distinguish between Windows authentication events that represent access to a domain resource (*domainLogon*) and events that represent a user accessing a specific machine (*logon*).
+This enables Cloud SIEM to distinguish between Windows authentication events that represent access to a domain resource (*domainLogon*) and events that represent a user accessing a specific machine (*logon*).
 Currently, only Windows domain (meaning an Active Directory authentication setup regardless of client OS) authentication events will have a ` normalizedAction` value of *domainLogon*.

 This is done for several reasons: